fshowalter/movielog-archive/reviews/it-follows-2014.md

 Continuing the too-much-information trend, the film then explains all the details of the curse.

 Rule #1 of horror: Nothing is scarier than the unknown.
-By establishing rules and limitations, the filmmakers have made the curse less scary.
+Imagine if the film cut out the sequence with Hugh explaining everything.
+If it cut from Hugh holding the rag over Jay's mouth to him dumping her on the curb in front of her house?
+We wouldn't know what was happening to her.
+When the creature did show up, we'd imagine the worst.
+By establishing rules and limitations, the filmmakers made the curse less scary.
 To borrow the film's STD metaphor, it's less like AIDS in the 1980's and more like Herpes today.

 Which leads me to the biggest problem of all.
 Yes this is horrible curse, but it's manageable.
 Hell, the film even seems to admit as much.
 If the thing just walks, then couldn't one just fly to someplace like Australia?
 Judging by the pool incident it doesn't like water, which means it probably can't swim, which means you're safe.